 Getting Started With Google Shopping Ads

-Google shopping ads are a great way to promote your physical products and your online shop.
-They offer a range of flexibility depending on how much time you have to work on them, and the amount of knowledge and experience you have.
-You can even advertise for free!
+Google Shopping ads are a great way to promote your physical products and your online shop.
+They offer a range of flexibility depending on how much time you have to work on them and the amount of knowledge and experience you have.
+You can even get limited advertising for free!

 What are Google Shopping Ads?